Secondary

 College & Career Readiness FAQ's

 • Students must earn a minimum of 26 units in grades nine through twelve.
-The Horizon Honors Program will require 28 credits on the AP track.
+The Horizon Honors Program will require 28 credits including ADV courses.

 • A credit is defined as the successful completion of a course or activity that fulfills 140 hours of class time.
 Credit Recovery options will be approved by Horizon in the event of failure of a course.
 Costs incurred will be the responsibility of the family.